gradle/gradle/design-docs/gradle-2.0.md

 Promote the `sonar-runner` plugin and remove the `sonar` plugin.

+## Remove support for running Gradle on Java 5

+Would still be able to compile for Java 5.
+Would need to improve cross-compilation support.

-## Remove support for JNA and JNA-Posix
+## Remove usages of JNA and JNA-Posix

 Replace all usages of JNA and JNA-Posix with native-platform.
 Currently, this means that console support and UNIX file permissions with JVMs earlier than Java 7 will not be supported on the following platforms: